 - The Capital of Brazil Is Buenos Aires: Even though she was Brazilian, she has often been seen as a Latina/Hispanic icon and has influenced many Hispanic cultural depictions.

 - Costume Porn: In over a dozen years onstage and in film, she had dozens of stunning costumes and hundreds of dazzling accessories.
 There is even a museum in possession of over 3,000 costume pieces.

 - Edible Theme Clothing: She popularized the fruit hat, to the point where anyone with a bowl of fruit or bananas on their heads is a stock shout-out.

 - Everything's Sparkly with Jewelry: Her dazzling and chunky jewelry are part of her image

-- Motor Mouth: When her characters get excited.
-See Bilingual Bonus above.
+- Motor Mouth: In her movies, her characters often talk quickly when they get excited.

-- Music of the 1940s: Helped popularize samba in the United States.
+- Music of the 1940s: Helped popularize samba during that era in the United States.